You CAN Watch Football and Still Lose Weight!Article posted in: Diet & Nutrition

 Skip the Chips

-Yes, they’re delicious and salty and crunchy and taste good, but when it comes to easy ways to lose weight, eating chips isn’t exactly on the list of to-dos.
-Opt instead for Nutrisystem Ranch-A-Rounds or the vegetable tray.
+Yes, they’re delicious and salty and crunchy and taste good.
+But when it comes to easy ways to lose weight, eating chips isn’t exactly on the list of to-dos.
+Opt instead for a Nutrisystem snack or the vegetable tray.
 Salsa tastes great on celery sticks, green pepper wedges or cucumber slices.
 And if there’s guacamole, have a little bit: Avocados are full of heart-healthy mono-unsaturated fats (MUFAs).
 Just be sure to put it on some veggies.
 Need some snacking inspiration?
-Try these 9 Tasty Ways to Enjoy the Big Game without the Big Gain!
+Try these 9 Tasty Ways to Enjoy the Big Game without the Big Gain! >

 Water, Water Everywhere